Vasilios Tsiartas: Return to AEK Athens

-Tsiartas returned to AEK Athens on 6 July 2000 for a then-record fee of 1,400,000,000 drachmas (€3.5 million) on another successful four-year spell at AEK.
+Tsiartas returned to AEK Athens on 6 July 2000 for a then-record fee of 1.4 billion drachmas (€3.5 million) on another successful four-year spell at AEK.
 He was now the "maestro" of the build-up of the game, wearing his favorite "10" on the back, while he scored very often.
 He scored a total of 43 goals for the championship during his second spell in the team, he created a lot of goals for his teammates, while he was also an awesome duo with Demis Nikolaidis.
 On 27 April 2002 he won yet another Cup with AEK beating Olympiacos by 2–1 at the Olympic Stadium.
-He made a memorable appearance in the Champions League match in Nea Filadelfeia against Real Madrid in a 3–3 draw, when he scored an amazing goal with a foul and assisted two more goals, one by Christos Maladenis with a corner and one by Demis Nikolaidis also with an excellent foul.
+He made a memorable appearance in the Champions League match in Nea Filadelfeia against Real Madrid in a 3–3 draw, when he scored an amazing goal with a foul and assisted two more goals, one by Christos Maladenis with a corner and one by Demis Nikolaidis also with a foul.
 In total, Tsiartas had 196 appearances in AEK in the Greek championship and 80 goals, many of which are particularly impressive and today he is in the top 10 of the all time scorers of AEK for the championship.
-He also had 24 participations with 12 goals in the cup and 49 games with 10 goals in European games becoming 3rd scorer in the history of the team until today in European games, behind Demis Nikolaidis and Mimis Papaioannou.
+He also had 24 participations with 12 goals in the Cup and 49 games with 10 goals in European games becoming 3rd scorer in the history of the club in European games, behind Demis Nikolaidis and Mimis Papaioannou.

 Later years

-In the summer of 2004 Tsiartas left AEK and 30 November he signed for 1.
+In the summer of 2004 Tsiartas was released from AEK and in 30 November he signed for 1.
 FC Köln, where he won the 2.
 Bundesliga in 2005.
 However, he wasn't able to help his club due to an injury and as a result his contract was terminated on 23 June 2005.
 Afterwards he initially ended his career, but he returned to action on 5 October 2006, by signing at Ethnikos Piraeus.
 On 14 February 2007 he eventually announced his retirement from professional football.